CumulusNetworks/config-backup-upgrade-helper/README.md

   be excluded from the config archive.
 Manually edit these files and add any custom repos to the sources.list files after upgrading to 3.0

-- cl-mgmtvrf in 2.5 is deprecated.
-You will need to configure your 3.0 router for the new Management-VRF feature implementation as described in the 3.0 docs: https://docs.cumulusnetworks.com/display/DOCS/Management+VRF
+- cl-mgmtvrf and Management namespaces in 2.5 are deprecated.
+If you were using either of those tools, you will need to configure your 3.0 router for the new Management-VRF feature implementation as described in the 3.0 docs: https://docs.cumulusnetworks.com/display/DOCS/Management+VRF